alexbaban/Instructions/HTML5 WebWorks PlayBook (seed)/README.md

     Location (Windows 7): "C:\Users\<username>\AppData\Local\Research In Motion"

-### Copy all three files (author.p12, barsigner.csk, barsigner.db) to the new computer into
+### Copy all three files (author.p12, barsigner.csk, barsigner.db) to the new computer in
     "C:\Users\<username>\AppData\Local\Research In Motion" folder
     // if needed create the "Research In Motion" folder